fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 featured_image: ~
 ---

-While doing data analysis using R I encountered a problem where once I grouped my data by some id columns, certain group still contain multiple rows, some are duplicated and some are simply redundant rows with no data, and what I want is to reduce my data further to contain only the first row per group that is not empty within a particular data column.
+While doing data analysis using R I encountered a specific problem: my data consists of a few id columns which shall give me one row per each unique id column combinations - however I end up having multiple rows per group and some are duplications or simply rows with no data.
+I want to reduce this dataframe further so that it contains only **the first row per group that is not empty in a specific data column**.

-To put it into an example:
+Here is an example:

 ```R